Characters: Sand Chronicles

 - Victorious Childhood Friend: Daigo, though it gets zig-zagged.
 They meet at age 12 after she moves to Shimane and successfully admit their feelings a few years later.

 Ann's first friend in Shimane who also becomes her first love and boyfriend.
-He is more athletic than smart and is Hot-Blooded
+He is more athletic than smart and is Hot-Blooded but kind.

 - Betty and Veronica: Betty to Fuji's Veronica towards Ann.
 Daigo's the reliable and Nice Guy, Fuji is the Chick Magnet but also quite aloof.